 DESIGN OF OUT OF HOURS STUDY SPACES

-Refer to the design brief for out of ours study spaces this can be found on the ESS website.
+Refer to the design brief for out of ours study spaces this can be found on the Estates & Facitieswebsite.

 PORTABLE FIRE FIGHTING EQUIPMENT AND SIGNAGE

 The University’s current service provider for the supply and maintenance of portable fire fighting equipment is Safe and Sure Limited.